 - Head to the announced evacuation center.
 Understand that traffic will become heavy and slow.
 Stay calm to avoid accidents.

 An office building may serve as a safe place during a hurricane.
-However, not all employees would prefer to get stuck in a safe and warm building while their families face the ravaging storm at home.
+However, not all employees would prefer getting stuck in a safe and warm building while their families face the ravaging storm at home.

-Always check for hurricane updates.
-Know its strength and direction.
 After authorities announced the hurricane category, decide whether you will go to work or not.
-However, it’s better to stay with your family to protect them during a storm or lead the evacuation.
-Inform your employer about this decision.
+Generally, it’s better to stay with your family to protect them during a storm or to lead the evacuation.
+Inform your employer about your decision.

-If you happened to be at work when the storm strikes, figure out whether you can still safely hit the way home or not.
+If you happened to be at work when the storm strikes, figure out whether you can still safely go home or not.
 Local authorities usually block flood-prone areas to avoid accidents.

 - Keep the car radio on to keep yourself updated while on the road.
-Also, make use of a traffic guide app such as Waze to avoid traffic jam and to determine the most convenient route to take.
+Also, use a traffic guide app such as Waze to avoid traffic jams and to determine the most convenient route.

 - If all the roads are blocked and you can’t get home by foot or by other means, stay in the office.
 Call your family immediately and check on their status.
 Ask your wife or your eldest son or daughter to take care of the younger siblings.
 Moreover, instruct them to watch the weather news and wait for further updates.

 - You may also coordinate with the local community heads to ensure the safety of your family.
-As soon as the storm has passed, prepare to go home by foot as trees block most roads after a storm.
+As soon as the storm has passed, prepare to go home by foot since it will is likely that trees have blocked most roads after a storm.
 Stay calm and alert while finding your way home.

-Most high-rise buildings can resist strong winds of a hurricane.
-However, employers must still do their best to secure the lives of their people.
-But even so, employees should also take some precautions to keep everyone safe.
+Most high-rise buildings can resist strong hurricane winds.
+However, employers must still do their best to ensure the safety of their employees.
+Similarly, employees should also take some precautions to keep everyone safe.

 - Stay inside.
-Do not insist to get out of the office.
+Do not insist on getting out of the office.
 Companies will provide temporary shelter, food, water, and utilities to their employees during a calamity.
 If you are outside but only a few steps away, go back to the office.

 - Call your family and inform them that you can’t go home.
 If your home also lies in the path of the storm, instruct them to prepare their bug out bags in case they needed to evacuate.

 - Stay away from windows.
-Although most establishments use reinforced windows, it may not work against huge projectiles summoned by strong winds.
+Although most establishments use reinforced windows, it may not work against huge projectiles.

-- Follow safety and emergency protocol of the company.
+- Follow the safety and emergency protocols of the company.
 Security personnel and safety engineers will provide updates and instructions regarding the typhoon.

 - Stay alert and vigilant.
-Report anything hazardous such as an open window, wall cracks, and leaks to the facilities management.
+Report anything hazardous such as open windows, wall cracks, and leaks to the facilities management.
 You can also ask the security guards or your manager to report the matter.

-Dangers do not end after the hurricane left the area.
-Everyone should still watch out for possible aftermath from the hurricane such as flooding, falling trees, and live electrical wires scattered in the community.
+Dangers do not end after the hurricane has left the area.
+Everyone should still watch out for possible hazards such as flooding, falling trees, and live electrical wires scattered in the community.

 If you purchased insurance, this is the perfect time to fulfill the conditions in the contract.
 Gather evidence such as before and after photos.
 Document everything and file for an insurance claim.

-Storm surges can damage pipelines leading to contaminated water.
-Before drinking your tap water, run a quick water test to determine whether it is safe to drink or not.
-You may also drink sodas or bottled water while your community’s water service provider fixing their pipes and conducting some tests.
+Storm surges can damage pipelines which can lead to water contamination.
+Before drinking your tap water, run a quick water test to determine whether it is safe to drink.
+You may also drink sodas or bottled water while your community’s water service provider is fixing their pipes and conducting some tests.

-Avoid traveling while your home and the rest of the community appear in a bad shape.
-Neighboring towns and states you plan to visit may be dealing with bigger problems such as floods, fallen trees, and landslide.
-Also, your house needs to be guarded as huge calamities may trigger thieves and looters to become more active.
+Avoid traveling while your home and the rest of the community is in a bad shape.
+Neighboring towns and states you plan to visit may also be dealing with this problem.
+Also, your house needs to be guarded since abandoned residential homes and establishments attract thieves and looters.